core-wg/comi/draft-ietf-core-comi.md

 CORECONF allows datastore contents to be created, modified and deleted using CoAP methods.

+### Request Processing {#request-processing}

+A request body MAY contain multiple data node instances, for example an iPATCH request as defined in {{ipatch-operation}}.
+The items in a request body are processed in the order in which they appear.

+The server applies each item on a best-effort basis.
+Partial failure is
+permitted: when the processing of an item fails, the server is not required to revert items that were already applied.
+On failure, the server returns an error response as described in {{error-handling}}; processing of the remaining items MAY stop at the first failure.

+It is the responsibility of the client to construct requests that do not create an inconsistent datastore state, and to detect and repair any partial application, for example by re-reading the affected resources.

 ### Data Ordering {#DataOrdering}

 A CORECONF server MUST preserve the relative order of all user-ordered list